taw10/morningtown/README.md

 Edit `compile` to set the path to the [Pico SDK](https://github.com/raspberrypi/pico-sdk), as well as your WLAN name and password if you are using a Pico W.

-The wake-up times, as well as UTC offsets and DST changeover, are set in routine `check_clock()` in `morningtown.c`.
-By default the calculations are set for central European time (UTC+1/UTC+2 with changeover on the last Sundays of March and October).
+The changeover days for daylight savings are hard-coded for Europe (the last Sundays of March and October).
 Unfortunately, a full local time library is far too big to fit on the Pico, so you will have to figure out the logic yourself for other time zones.

 Run `compile`, then copy `build/morningtown.uf2` to the Pico.